DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/40 Organize the Form Items/40 Add an Empty Space.md

-You can add an empty space to separate form items.
-To do this, assign "empty" to the [itemType](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/EmptyItem/#itemType) property.
+If you need to add an empty space between neighboring items, use an empty item.
+To create it, assign "empty" to the [itemType](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/EmptyItem/#itemType) property.
+To define how many columns the empty item must span, specify the [colSpan](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/EmptyItem/#colSpan) option.
+For the full list of available properties, visit the [Empty Item](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/EmptyItem/) section.

 In the following example, the empty item [spans](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/EmptyItem/#colSpan) two columns:

 ---
 ##### jQuery